-The interior renovations will be designed to incorporate a makerspace for hands-on education and creation, and an "extended learning room" will be included within each of the learning communities to encourage collaborative student work.
-Small group meeting rooms will be located adjacent to these rooms for varied group sizes.
-Additional renovations will improve general purpose classrooms and specialized classrooms, such as science laboratories, art, and music classrooms.
-In addition to district-wide safety and security upgrades, infrastructure improvements will also include sitework and roofing work.
+The interior renovations were designed to incorporate a makerspace for hands-on education and creation, and an "extended learning room" included within each of the learning communities to encourage collaborative student work.
+Small group meeting rooms are located adjacent to these rooms for varied group sizes.
+Additional renovations improved general purpose classrooms and specialized classrooms, such as science laboratories, art, and music classrooms.
+In addition to district-wide safety and security upgrades, infrastructure improvements included sitework and roofing work.

 General Classrooms, Science Labs, Art Classrooms, Music Classroom, Cafeteria, Safety and Security